Tumblefluff/digitized_karaoke_list/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and free to use/copy/alter/dissect/pull snippets from/whatever at your own discression.
+I hold no liability for what you do with this or any derivitives thereof.